 How do I possibly sum this one up?

-In case the preceding review hasn't made it abundantly clear, EVIL BONG is not for everybody.
-Obviously, cult followers of Band's Full Moon Studios output and fans of stoner cinema in general can pick this one up with confidence (hell, they probably already own the DVD and can quote from it chapter and verse).
-As for the rest of us, well...if stupid-on-purpose moron comedies like Attack of the Killer Tomatoes or anything starring Pauly Shore trip your humor trigger, Evil Bong should be right up your alley.
-"Serious" horror-film fans can safely skip this one as the "horror" content is limited to a few gory bits when the boys run afoul of those flesh-eating stripper bras, and in some quick cameos by creatures/characters from other Full Moon features in the "Bong World" sequences.
-Needless to say, EVIL BONG comes nowhere near the stoner-comedy classics that Chong made with his partner Cheech Marin in the late '70s and early '80s, either, but it's still fun to see him again, even if his role is not much more than an extended cameo -- Chong gets top billing and his picture is on the DVD cover, but he doesn't show up in the movie till it's nearly over.
-I found myself wondering if the recent Cheech & Chong reunion might have come about after Cheech saw his former partner appearing in this film and gave him a phone call out of pity.
+Obviously Evil Bong is not for everybody.
+Followers of Band's Full Moon Studios output and fans of stoner cinema in general can pick this one up with confidence (hell, they probably already own the DVD and can quote from it chapter and verse).
+As for the rest of us, well...if stupid-on-purpose moron comedies like Attack of the Killer Tomatoes or anything starring Pauly Shore trips your humor trigger, Evil Bong should be right up your alley.
+"Serious" horror-film fans can safely skip this one as the "horror" content is limited to a few gory bits when the boys run afoul of those flesh-eating stripper bras, and quick cameos by creatures/characters from other Full Moon features during the "Bong World" sequences.
+Needless to say, Evil Bong comes nowhere near the stoner-comedy classics that Chong made with his partner Cheech Marin in the late '70s and early '80s, either, but it's still fun to see him again, even if his role is not much more than an extended cameo -- Chong gets top billing and his picture is on the DVD cover, but he doesn't show up in the movie till it's nearly over.
+I found myself wondering if the Cheech & Chong reunion came about after Cheech saw his former partner appearing in this film and gave him a phone call out of pity.

 As a final added note, I feel compelled to mention that the author of this Hub doesn't smoke weed, therefore I can't offer any advice as to whether or not the film is more enjoyable if it's experienced in a, shall we say, "altered state."
 It did give me a great idea for a drinking game, though: every time one of the characters calls someone "bro," take a drink.
 I guarantee that you'll be utterly schnockered by the 15 minute mark.